CalebBell/fluids/docs/tutorial.rst

 The fluids library is designed to be a low-overhead, lightweight repository of engineering knowledge and utilities that relate to fluid dynamics.
 It occupies ~4 MB of RAM on load and should load in a small fraction of a second.
-Fluids does load NumPy if it is present, which takes ~150 ms; fluids itself loads in approximately 20 ms. No other libraries will become required dependencies; anything else, including SciPy, is optional and loaded when needed.
+Fluids does load NumPy if it is present, which takes ~150 ms; Fluids itself loads in approximately 20 ms. No other libraries will become required dependencies; anything else, including SciPy, is optional and loaded when needed.